Publication: Migration and Economic Mobility in Tanzania : Evidence from a Tracking Survey

 De Weerdt, Joachim

-This study explores to what extent migration has contributed to improved living standards of individuals in Tanzania.
-Using a thirteen-year panel survey, we find that migration between 1991 and 2004 added 36 percentage points to consumption growth.
-Although moving out of agriculture resulted in much higher growth than staying in agriculture, growth was always greater in any sector if the individual physically moved.
-As to why more people do not move given the high returns to geographical mobility, analysis finds evidence consistent with models in which exit barriers set by home communities prevent the migration of some categories of people.
+This study explores the extent to which migration has contributed to improved living standards of individuals in Tanzania.
+Using longitudinal data on individuals, the authors estimate the impact of migration on consumption growth between 1991 and 2004.
+The analysis addresses concerns about heterogeneity and unobservable factors correlated with both income changes and the decision to migrate.
+The findings show that migration adds 36 percentage points to consumption growth, during a period of considerable growth in consumption.
+These results are robust to numerous tests and alternative specifications.
+Unpacking the findings, the analysis finds that moving out of agriculture is correlated with much higher growth than staying in agriculture, although growth is always higher in any sector if one physically moves.
+Economic mobility is strongly linked to geographic mobility.
+The puzzle is why more people do not move if returns to geographic mobility are high.
+The evidence is consistent with models in which exit barriers are set by home communities (through social and family norms) that prevent migration of certain categories of people.

 “Beegle, Kathleen; De Weerdt, Joachim; Dercon, Stefan.
 2008.
 Migration and Economic Mobility in Tanzania : Evidence from a Tracking Survey.
 Policy Research Working Paper; No. 4798. © Washington, DC: World Bank. http://openknowledge.worldbank.org/handle/10986/6333 License: CC BY 3.0 IGO.”